IjzerenHein/firestorter/docs/guides/SchemaValidation.md

-## Schema validation and Custom documents
+# Schema validation

-Firestorter offers document JSON data validation through [superstruct](https://github.com/ianstormtaylor/superstruct) schemas.
+Firestorter offers run-time document JSON data validation through [superstruct](https://github.com/ianstormtaylor/superstruct) schemas.
 These schemas validate that the data is as expected and adds an important safe-guard when writing to Firestore, to ensure the data conforms to your data-specification.

+If you are looking for static type validation, have a look at [Generics](./guides/Generics.md).

-### Creating schemas
+## Creating schemas

 Schemas can be created using the [superstruct](https://github.com/ianstormtaylor/superstruct) library.
 Superstruct allows you to define a function that can verify JavaScript objects